Shopify/wolverine/README.md

 - `app/wolverine/do_something.lua`
 - `app/wolverine/do_something_else.lua`

-that both have shared lua code, you can factor it out into a lua partial:
+that both have shared lua code, you can factor it out into a lua "partial":

 - `app/wolverine/shared/_common.lua`